-As someone who owns not one but two horses that “tie up,” I can certainly understand your concern and confusion.
+As someone who has owned not one but two horses that “tie up” and for completely different reasons, I can certainly understand your concern and confusion.
 Let’s review what we know about “tying up” or exertional rhabdomyolysis, then provide you with some specific advice to help your horse, Liam.

 Exertional rhabdomyolysis (ER) literally means muscle breakdown associated with exercise.
 The muscle stiffness and pain associated with this breakdown can be mild (slight shortening of stride), moderate (cramping of hindquarters or reluctance to move) or severe (laying down or going into shock).
 Exertional rhabdomyolysis has several names—tying up, Monday Morning Sickness, azoturia, and others—and comes in several forms.
-There’s sporadic ER, where a horse only ties up once in a while because of a temporary problem in muscle cells caused by fatigue, heat exhaustion or electrolyte imbalance.
+There’s sporadic ER, where a horse only ties up once in a while because of a temporary problem in muscle cells caused by fatigue, heat exhaustion, lack of fitness, or electrolyte imbalance.
 This type of ER can occur in any breed, gender or age.
 Then there’s chronic or recurrent ER, where a horse ties up repeatedly.
 This form has a genetic component to it.
-Specifically, certain lines of thoroughbreds, standardbreds and Arabians have an inherited problem in the way muscle cells use calcium.
-Note: neither type is due to lactic acid build-up, which is what most people assume causes tying up.
+Specifically, certain lines of thoroughbreds, standardbreds, and Arabians have an inherited problem in the way muscle cells use calcium.
+Note: neither type is due to lactic acid build-up, which is what people used to assume caused tying up.

-More recently, another form of tying up has been identified in quarter horses, warmbloods and draft horses.
-Named Polysaccharide Storage Myopathy or PSSM, it can look like a typical case of exertional rhabdomyolysis or cause the horse to show other signs such as difficulty backing, picking up the hind legs, collecting or striking off at the canter in warmbloods; muscle wasting and shivers-like movement in draft horses.
+More recently, another form of tying up has been identified in quarter horses, warmbloods, and draft horses.
+Named Polysaccharide Storage Myopathy or PSSM, it can look like a typical case of exertional rhabdomyolysis or cause the horse to show other, vague signs such as difficulty backing, picking up the hind legs, collecting or striking off at the canter in warmbloods; muscle wasting and shivers-like movement is more common in draft horses.
 If your horse is one of these breeds or has signs like these please read my separate entry on PSSM and contact your veterinarian.

-I strongly recommend you try these supplements one at a time so that you know which ones work and which don’t.
-And I would give each supplement at least 30 days if not 90 days to work.
+I strongly recommend you try these ingredients one at a time so that you know which ones work and which don’t.
+And I would give each at least 30 days if not 90 days to show results.
 Also, if you haven’t already, please include your veterinarian in your horse’s diet, exercise and supplement plan.
 If your horse begins to tie up more frequently, falling into the recurrent ER category, you will need to have your veterinarian perform some diagnostic testing to determine the cause and identify a solution.
 Good luck and happy eventing!